Welcome to MusicDayz

 A coroner's report reveals that rock guitarist Ronnie Montrose's recent death was self-inflicted.
 The report, from the office of the County Coroner in San Mateo, California, USA, states that Montrose died as a result of a self-inflicted gunshot wound.
 He was more than four times over the legal alcohol limit when he ended his life and was thought to be depressed about his battle with cancer.

-During their Not In This Lieftime tour, Guns N'Roses play at Camping World Stadium, Orlando, Florida, USA, supported by The Cult.
+During their Not In This Lieftime tour, Guns N'Roses play at The AT+T Stadium, Arlington, Texas, USA, supported by The Cult.
 This tour features classic Guns N'Roses line-up members Axl Rose, Slash and Duff McKagan, playing together for the first time since 1993.